sqcred/SBoards/README.md

 // To update for 1 player
 board.update(player);

-// Todo update it for every player board.updateAll();
+// Or to update it for every player board.updateAll();